2nPlusOne/phaselock/README.md

-[//]: # (docs/readme.template.md is only used by the `npm run docs command` to generate the README.md file.
-Do not edit README.md directly.)
+[//]: # "docs/readme.template.md is only used by the `npm run docs command` to generate the README.md file.
+Do not edit README.md directly."
-[//]: # (All changes should be made to docs/readme.template.md; the README.md file is regenerated each commit.)
+[//]: # "All changes should be made to docs/readme.template.md; the README.md file is regenerated each commit."

 # Phaselock Design Documentation